LS-io/statistics_python/chapter3_pystatisticaltoolbox/TypesOfData.md

 4   0       0       1       0
 ```
 ___
-When it come to various descriptive statistical tools, the mode is typically the only statistic that can be used on categorical data.
+When it come to various descriptive statistical tools, the mode is typically the only statistic that can be used on categorical data.\
+In terms of making predictions, if a categorical attribute is the target of our machine learning pipeline (we want to predict a categorical attribute), then classification models are required.
+Opposed to regression models (which make predictions on numerical, continuous data), classification models (classifiers for short) only predict amon the possible values for the target attribute.

+Last big difference between categorical and numerical data is in the visualisation techniques.
+Two of the most common visualisation techniques for categorical data are bar charts (including stacked and grouped bar charts) and pie charts.
+They both focus on the portion of the whole dataset that each unique vales takes up.